jjojo/herald/README.md

 ### `herald init`

-Initialize a `.heraldrc` configuration file:
+Initialize a `.heraldrc` configuration file with comprehensive inline documentation:

 ```bash
 herald init
 ```

+This creates a fully documented configuration file with comments explaining each option, valid values, and examples.

 ## Configuration

-Herald uses a `.heraldrc` YAML file for configuration:
+Herald uses a `.heraldrc` YAML file for configuration.
+The file includes comprehensive inline documentation explaining each option:

+### Self-Documenting Configuration

+When you run `herald init`, Herald generates a fully documented configuration file with:

+- Detailed comments for every configuration option
+- Valid values and examples
+- Usage explanations for semver levels
+- CI integration setup instructions

+### Configuration Options

 ```yaml
 # Version configuration